 The Electronic Signatures in Global and National Commerce Act was passed by the federal government of the United States in 2000.
-The ESIGN Act made it clear that e-signatures are acceptable for use on legally binding documents if all parties opt to do sign digitally.
+The ESIGN Act made it clear that e-signatures are acceptable for use on legally binding documents if all parties opt to sign digitally.
 This ruling is applicable across the U.S.

 E-signatures normally carry the same legal weight as handwritten signatures under the federal ESIGN Act of 2000.

 An e-signature must contain the following elements in order to be valid or recognised by a court:

 - A traceback to the original signer in the audit trail; and